 AUTOMATED EXTERNAL DEFIBRILLATORS (AEDs).
 As part of the Ottawa Paramedic Service Public Access Defibrillator (PAD) program, Carleton University has several Public Access AEDs located across campus.
 Know the location(s) of those closest to your location.
 Campus Safety Services also carries AEDs as part of their response to medical emergencies.

 HAVE A PERSONAL “GO BAG” READY.
-In the event you need to go to the hospital, have a “Go Bag” packed and ready with extra clothing, copies of important information (health card, insurance), list of current medication, emergency contact information, and personal care items.
+In the event you need to go to the hospital, have a “Go Bag” packed and ready with extra clothing, copies of important information (health card, insurance), a list of current medications, emergency contact information, and personal care items.

 STAY CALM.
 Check the area for any hazards or signs of danger.
 Only approach is safe to do so.
 Early intervention can be crucial during any type of medical emergency.
 It is important to recognize the signs that something is wrong, take note of the symptoms that are present, and request additional help.
 If someone is seriously injured, do not move them unless they are in a life-threatening situation.

 CONTACT CAMPUS SAFETY SERVICES.
 Notify Campus Safety Services at 613-520-4444 or extension 4444 from any Carleton landline.
-Campus Safety Services will co-ordinate first aid and emergency medical services response.
-Advise the dispatcher of the following:
+Campus Safety Services will coordinate first aid and emergency medical services response.
+Advise the Communications Operator of the following: